 Mediterranean Zucchini Noodles

-Mediterranean Zucchini Noodles have a meatless sauce with tomatoes, onion, garlic, herbs, olives, and capers for a low-carb dinner that tastes amazing!
-And this zucchini noodles recipe is loaded with flavor and makes a perfect meatless dinner.
+Mediterranean Zucchini Noodles have a meatless sauce with tomatoes, onion, garlic, herbs, olives, and capers for a dinner that tastes amazing!
+And this zucchini noodle recipe makes a perfect meatless dinner.

 PIN the Mediterranean Zucchini Noodles recipe to try it later!

-Even people who aren’t vegetarians will enjoy a plant-based meal like these Mediterranean Zucchini Noodles that are loaded with flavor from some of my favorite ingredients.
+These Mediterranean Zucchini Noodles that are loaded with flavor will be a perfect plant-based meal, even for people who aren’t vegetarians!.
 And if you like Mediterranean flavors and you’re already a fan of zucchini noodles, this might become your favorite zucchini noodle recipes.

-I’ll be the first to admit that you need to combine zucchini noodles with strongly-flavored ingredients to make them into something that really makes your mouth come alive.
-But when we created this recipe, Kara and I were thrilled with what a perfect mixture of interesting flavors it was, and my brother Rand (who was visiting) gobbled up the leftovers.
-I hope you’ll give it a try if you like these ingredients.
+I always think you need to combine zucchini noodles with flavorful ingredients to make them into something that really makes your mouth come alive.
+But when we created this recipe, Kara and I were thrilled with what a perfect mixture of interesting flavors it was.
+And my brother Rand (who was visiting) gobbled up the leftovers.
+I hope you’ll give the recipe a try if you like these ingredients.

 What ingredients do you need?